-The True Repentance in the Ninevites’ Hearts Wins Them God’s Mercy and Changes Their Own Ends
+The True Repentance in the Ninevites’ Hearts Wins Them God’s Mercy and Changes Their Own Outcomes

-This “evil way” does not refer to a handful of evil acts, but to the evil source behind people’s behavior.
-“Turning away from his evil way” means that those in question will never commit these actions again.
-In other words, they will never behave in this evil way again; the method, source, purpose, intent and principle of their actions have all changed; they will never again use those methods and principles to bring enjoyment and happiness to their hearts.
-The “abandon” in “abandon the violence in their hands” means to lay down or to cast aside, to fully break with the past and to never turn back.
-When the people of Nineveh abandoned the violence in their hands, this proved as well as represented their true repentance.
-God observes people’s exteriors as well as their hearts.
+This “evil way” does not refer to a handful of evil acts, but to the evil source from which people’s behavior springs.
+“Turning away from one’s evil way” means that those in question will never commit these actions again.
+In other words, they will never again behave in this evil way; the method, source, purpose, intent and principle of their actions have all changed; they will never again use those methods and principles to bring enjoyment and happiness to their hearts.
+The “abandon” in “abandon the violence in one’s hands” means to lay down or to cast aside, to fully break with the past and to never turn back.
+When the people of Nineveh abandoned the violence in their hands, this proved and represented their true repentance.
+God observes people’s outward appearances as well as their hearts.
 When God observed the true repentance in the hearts of the Ninevites without question and also observed that they had left their evil ways and abandoned the violence in their hands, He changed His heart.
-This is to say that these people’s conduct and behavior and various ways of doing things, as well as the true confession and repentance of sins in their heart, caused God to change His heart, to change His intentions, to retract His decision and not to punish or destroy them.
-Thus, the people of Nineveh achieved a different end.
+This is to say that these people’s conduct and behavior and various ways of doing things, as well as their true confession and repentance of sins in their hearts, caused God to change His heart, to change His intentions, to retract His decision and not to punish or destroy them.
+Thus, the people of Nineveh achieved a different outcome for themselves.
 They redeemed their own lives and at the same time won God’s mercy and tolerance, at which point God also retracted His wrath.

 God’s Mercy and Tolerance Are Not Rare—Man’s True Repentance Is

-Regardless of how angry God had been with the Ninevites, as soon as they declared a fast and wore sackcloth and ashes, His heart gradually softened, and He began to change His heart.
+Regardless of how angry God had been with the Ninevites, as soon as they declared a fast and donned sackcloth and ashes, His heart began to soften and He began to change His mind.
 When He proclaimed to them that He would destroy their city—the moment prior to their confession and repentance for their sins—God was still angry with them.
-Once they had gone through a series of acts of repentance, God’s anger for the people of Nineveh gradually transformed into mercy and tolerance for them.
+Once they had carried out a series of repentant acts, God’s anger for the people of Nineveh gradually transformed into mercy and tolerance for them.
 There is nothing contradictory about the coinciding revelation of these two aspects of God’s disposition in the same event.
-How should one understand and know this lack of contradiction?
-God successively expressed and revealed these two polar-opposite substances as the people of Nineveh repented, allowing people to see the realness and the unoffendableness of God’s substance.
-God used His attitude to tell people the following: It is not that God does not tolerate people, or He does not want to show mercy to them; it is that they rarely truly repent toward God, and it is rare that people truly turn away from their evil ways and abandon the violence in their hands.
-In other words, when God is angry with man, He hopes that man will be able to truly repent, and He hopes to see man’s true repentance, in which case He will then liberally continue to bestow His mercy and tolerance upon man.
+So, how should one understand and know this lack of contradiction?
+God expressed and revealed each of these two polar-opposite essences in turn as the people of Nineveh repented, allowing people to see the realness and the unoffendableness of God’s essence.
+God used His attitude to tell people the following: It is not that God does not tolerate people, or that He does not want to show mercy to them; rather, it is that they rarely truly repent to God, and it is rare that people truly turn away from their evil ways and abandon the violence in their hands.
+In other words, when God is angry with man, He hopes that man will be able to truly repent, and indeed He hopes to see man’s true repentance, in which case He will then liberally continue to bestow His mercy and tolerance upon man.
 This is to say that man’s evil conduct incurs God’s wrath, whereas God’s mercy and tolerance are bestowed upon those who listen to God and truly repent before Him, upon those who can turn away from their evil ways and abandon the violence in their hands.
-God’s attitude was very clearly revealed in His treatment of the Ninevites: God’s mercy and tolerance are not at all difficult to obtain; He requires one’s true repentance.
-As long as people turn away from their evil ways and abandon the violence in their hands, God will change His heart and change His attitude toward them.
+God’s attitude was very clearly revealed in His treatment of the Ninevites: God’s mercy and tolerance are not at all difficult to obtain, and what He requires is one’s true repentance.
+As long as people turn away from their evil ways and abandon the violence in their hands, God will change His heart and His attitude toward them.